Lees station

-Lees is an OC Transpo light rail transit station in Ottawa, Ontario, Canada.
-It had previously been a transitway station, which closed in January 2016 and was converted into an O-Train station.
+Lees station is an OC Transpo light rail station in Ottawa, Ontario, Canada.
+It had previously been a Transitway station, which closed in January 2016 and was converted into an O-Train station.

 Location

 It is located south of the Highway 417 just to the west of the Rideau River.
 It serves the Lees Avenue and Sandy Hill Heights communities, as well as the Lees Campus of the University of Ottawa.

 History

 The transitway station has had quite a notorious history for serious incidents.
 Soon after the station was constructed, coal tar began seeping into the station and it was closed for two months.
 It was soon discovered that this industrial waste was under much of the Lees Avenue area, necessitating a $6 million cleanup operation.

 The station was also the site of a deadly accident on July 18, 1994, when a 30-tonne transport truck plunged off the exit ramp of Highway 417 onto the transitway, killing two women and leaving a nine-month-old with permanent brain damage.
 The driver was later found guilty of dangerous driving.

 In July 2003, an eastbound bus approaching the station lost control due to a mechanical breakdown, and slammed into the station.
 No one was seriously injured, but it took months to repair the station.

 In December 2015, the Transitway from Lees station to Blair station was closed; it reopened on September 14, 2019, when Confederation Line service began.